mortenskoett/calculator-madness/README.md

 # Microservice Madness
-Microservice based playground with an equation-calculator theme.
+Microservice based playground with an equation-calculator theme. **This project in essence does nothing and cannot be used for anyting other than learning.**

 ## What is this?
 - `server` is a service that exposes a GRPC API to solve an equation.